 PROTECTIONS FOR PANEL MEMBERS

-Subject to Paragraph 8.12.2 all CUSC Parties shall jointly and severally indemnify and keep indemnified each Panel Member, the Panel Secretary and each member of a Workgroup and Standing Group (“Indemnified Persons”) in respect of all costs (including legal costs), expenses, damages and other liabilities properly incurred or suffered by such Indemnified Persons when acting in or in connection with his office under the CUSC, or in what he in good faith believes to be the proper exercise and discharge of the powers, duties, functions and discretions of that office in accordance with the CUSC, and all claims, demands and proceedings in connection therewith other than any such costs, expenses, damages or other liabilities incurred or suffered as a result of the wilful default or bad faith of such Indemnified Person.
+Subject to Paragraph 8.12.2 all CUSC Parties shall jointly and severally indemnify and keep indemnified each Panel Member, the Panel Secretary and each member of a Workgroup and Standing Group (“Indemnified Persons”) in respect of all costs (including legal costs), expenses, damages and other liabilities properly incurred or suffered by such Indemnified Persons when acting in or in connection with their office under the CUSC, or in what they in good faith believe to be the proper exercise and discharge of the powers, duties, functions and discretions of that office in accordance with the CUSC, and all claims, demands and proceedings in connection therewith other than any such costs, expenses, damages or other liabilities incurred or suffered as a result of the wilful default or bad faith of such Indemnified Person.

 The indemnity provided in Paragraph 8.12.1 shall not extend to costs and expenses incurred in the ordinary conduct of being a Panel Member or Panel Secretary, or member of a Workgroup or Standing Group including, without limitation, accommodation costs and travel costs or any remuneration for their services to the CUSC Modifications Panel or Workgroup or Standing Group.

-The CUSC Parties agree that no Indemnified Person shall be liable for anything done when acting properly in or in connection with his office under the CUSC, or anything done in what he in good faith believes to be the proper exercise and discharge of the powers, duties, functions and discretions of that office in accordance with the CUSC.
+The CUSC Parties agree that no Indemnified Person shall be liable for anything done when acting properly in or in connection with their office under the CUSC, or anything done in what they in good faith believe to be the proper exercise and discharge of the powers, duties, functions and discretions of that office in accordance with the CUSC.
 Each CUSC Party hereby irrevocably and unconditionally waives any such liability of any Indemnified Person and any rights, remedies and claims against any Indemnified Person in respect thereof.

 Without prejudice to Paragraph 8.12.2, nothing in Paragraph 8.12.3 shall exclude or limit the liability of an Indemnified Person for death or personal injury resulting from the negligence of such Indemnified Person.